The combination of the first rays of sunshine and the arrival of the new issue of Maison Victor inspired me to sew a little skirt for spring/summer.

 - the small rolled hem of the ruffle

-- the sewing of the ruffle to the skirt in a curve (you need to evenly distribute the volume and respect the markings)
+- sewing the ruffle to the skirt in a curve (you need to evenly distribute the volume and follow the markings)

 - the creation of the belt loops and their placement